steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem-contract.md

   reference to http://wiki.apache.org/hadoop/ConnectionRefused when a TCP connection request is refused.

+## Core Requirements of a FileSystem

-## Atomicity
+### Atomicity

 * Rename of a file MUST be atomic.

 * Rename of a directory SHOULD be atomic.
 Blobstore filesystems MAY offer non-atomic directory renaming.

-* Delete of a file MUST be atomic
+* Delete of a file MUST be atomic.

-* Delete of an empty directory MUST be atomic
+* Delete of an empty directory MUST be atomic.

-* Recursive directory deletion SHOULD be atomic.
-Blobstore filesystems and filesystems that span clusters MAY offer non-atomic recursive directory deletion.
+* Recursive directory deletion MAY be atomic.
+Although HDFS offers atomic recursive directory deletion, none of the other FileSystems that Hadoop supports offers such a guarantee -including the local filesystems.

-* `mkdir()` SHOULD be atomic
+* `mkdir()` SHOULD be atomic.

 * `mkdirs()` MAY be atomic.
 [It is *currently* atomic on HDFS, but this is not the case for most other filesystems -and cannot be guaranteed for future versions of HDFS]

-* If `append()` is implemented, each `append()` operation is atomic.
+* If `append()` is implemented, each individual `append()` operation SHOULD be atomic.

 * Only one writer can write to a file (ISSUE: does anything in MR/HBase use this for locks?)